Wearing Too Many Hats and Burning Out: How to Stop

 Day 6: Take Action On Task #1

-Hire a VA for 5 hours/week ($75–100).
-Or buy the software ($20–50/month).
-Do it today.
-Not next week.
-Today.
+Hire a VA for 5 hours per week ($75–100), or buy the software ($20–50/month).
+Do it today—not next week, not “when things calm down.”

 Day 7: Reallocate Freed Hours

-You just bought back 5+ hours per week.
-Don’t let them disappear into more busywork.
+You just bought back 5+ hours per week—don’t let them disappear into more busywork.

 Go Deeper: The Clear Edge OS Delegation Framework For $50K–$150K/Month Operators

-But if you want the complete system for what to delegate first, when to delegate it, and in what exact sequence:
+This system solves the immediate problem: identifying which tasks are killing your growth and costing you money.
+But if you want the complete system for what to delegate first, when to delegate it, and in what exact sequence, you’ll need the broader framework.

 The Delegation Map shows you the precise order of what to hand off when you hit $50K.
 You’ll get the task priority matrix, risk assessment for each delegation, the 5 tasks that unlock the most time with the least risk, how to delegate without destroying quality, and the exact timeline for reclaiming 20+ hours per week while maintaining your standards.